spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/content-items/editing-content-items.md

 | Navigation | Field to select an existing navigation element. |

 **What's next?**

-When content item is updated, you can add it via content item widgets to a block or a page if needed.
+<br>When content item is updated, you can add it via content item widgets to a block or a page if needed.

 * To learn more about adding content item widgets to a block or page, see [Adding Content Item Widgets to Pages and Blocks](/docs/scos/user/back-office-user-guides/{{page.version}}/content/content-items/adding-content-items-to-cms-pages-and-blocks.html).